fknfairyfloss/secrettrees/docs/markdown/tasks-backlog.md

 security: team
 tags: project-management, tasks, backlog, prioritization
 created: 2025-04-25
+last_updated: 2025-05-02
+consolidated: true
 ---

 # Secret Trees Project Task Backlog

 This document maintains a prioritized list of all pending tasks for the Secret Trees project, organized by category and priority level.
+All duplicate task files have been consolidated into this single source of truth.

 ## High Priority Tasks